-There’s more than Just Environmental Benefits of Electric Cars!
+There are more than Just Environmental Benefits of Electric Cars!

 1. Less petrol needed

 Using more energy-efficient automobiles, such as hybrid and plug-in electric vehicles, is critical to maintaining the beneficial trend of reducing imported petroleum.
 This benefits the US economy and diversifies the US transportation fleet.
 Using an energy source such as electricity for transportation also generates a resilience benefit.
-The employment of diverse fuel sources in the creation of electricity results in a more secure and locally generated energy supply for the electrified mobility industry.
+The employment of diverse fuel sources in creating electricity results in a more secure and locally generated energy supply for the electrified mobility industry.
 All of this contributes to our country’s energy security.

 2. Tax credits